Your guide to the best wallets for securely storing XLM.

-- Security, easy to set up and use, can store multiple cryptocurrencies
+- Strong security, easy to set up and use, can store multiple cryptocurrencies

 If you’re looking to hold a large amount of XLM, storing them offline in a hardware wallet is widely recommended as the most secure option.
-The Ledger Nano S is one of the most popular hardware wallets available, offering a simple and safe place to store your cryptocurrencies.
+The Ledger Nano S is one of the most popular hardware wallets available and offers a simple and safe place to store your cryptocurrencies.

 However, the main advantage of this wallet is its security.
-The Nano S features a secure element and dual-chip architecture, and your private keys are secured by a secure PIN and never given to anyone else.
-Two-factor authentication is also supported, while a built-in OLED display and buttons allow you to manually check and verify transactions.
+The Nano S features a secure element and dual-chip architecture, and your private keys are protected by a secure PIN and never given to anyone else.
+2-factor authentication is also supported, and a built-in OLED display and buttons allow you to manually check and verify transactions.